INTERVIEW AND PICTURES BY MARKO SYRJALA

 Doogie White: Well, I don’t know for sure.
 You know, Chris is the kind of person who might do whatever comes to his mind, so something might come out or then not, probably there will be something but what it will include, I have no idea?

-Metal-Rules: Ok.
+Metal-Rules: Okay.
 Then tell us a little about the Chain project?

 Metal-Rules: Actually, it’s not a bad album after all, in my opinion?